naivary/govm/README.md

 - configure everthing that govm is controlling via [govm.cfg](#govmcfg)

 # Quick start
-First you have to clone the repository
+NOTE: You need sudo or admin priviliges to run any of the prewritten scripts.

 ```
 git clone https://github.com/No1Lik3U/vagrant-wrapper.git
 ```